 Predictable End-of-Month Treasury Returns

 We document a distinct pattern in the timing of excess returns on coupon Treasury securities.
 Average returns are positive and highly significant in the last few days of the month, and are not significantly different from zero at other times.
 A long Treasury position for just the last few days of each month gives a high annualized Sharpe ratio of around 1.
-We attribute this pattern to window dressing and portfolio rebalancing.
+We attribute this pattern to temporary spikes in investor demand for specific securities due to window dressing and portfolio rebalancing.
 We find evidence in quantities that aggregate insurer transactions contribute to the end-of-month price pattern.
 In particular life insurers are large net buyers of Treasury securities on benchmark index rebalancing dates.

-Keywords: Treasury yields, excess returns, month-end, portfolio rebalancing
+Keywords: Treasury yields, anomalies, market efficiency, excess returns, month-end, portfolio rebalancing

 JEL Classification: G12, G14

 Suggested Citation: Suggested Citation